Anurella/soles-n-ankles/README.md

-# Sole&Ankle — Module 4 workshop
+# Sole&Ankle — Css-for-js Module 4 workshop solution

+## Instruction

-In this workshop, our goal is to finish building an e-commerce store!
+In this workshop, the goal is to finish building an e-commerce store!

 The good news is, most of our work is done already.
 We just need to write some additional CSS to construct the layout; things are a bit messy right now!